mediocregopher/radix/README.md

 redesigned some core aspects of the api and hopefully made things easier to use and faster.

-Here are the major changes since V1:
+Here are some of the major changes since V1:

 * Combining resp and redis packages